 Formerly known as New Horizons Montessori School, The Montessori School (TMS) was founded in Fort Washington in 1970 by a group of parents determined to provide quality Montessori education for their children through the sixth grade.
-Now located in Dresher on an eight-acre campus, in newly renovated facilities, TMS consists of two Toddler sections (18 months–3 years), three Children’s Houses (3’s, 4’s and 5’s), Lower Elementary (Grades 1–3) and Upper Elementary (Grades 4–6) classes, as well as before- and after-school Extended Hours Programs.
+Now located in Dresher on an eight-acre campus, in newly renovated facilities, TMS consists of a Toddler section (18 months–3 years), Children’s Houses (3’s, 4’s and 5’s), Lower Elementary (Grades 1–3) and Upper Elementary (Grades 4–6) classes, as well as before- and after-school Extended Hours Programs.
 Besides its academic curriculum, TMS offers programs in Environmental Science, Library/Technology, Music, Physical Education, Spanish and STEM (Science, Technology, Engineering and Mathematics).

 The Montessori School educates children using the authentic Montessori approach—a multi-sensory curriculum that allows for individualized teaching and for students to learn and be challenged at their own pace as they develop academically.
 As a community that fosters self-confidence, leadership, and respect for self and others, TMS encourages students to grow as self-motivated, intellectually engaged learners who will serve their larger communities as both accomplished students and ambassadors of peace.

 All faculty members are credentialed Montessori teachers, which means they have had extensive post -graduate education in child development, Montessori curriculum and philosophy.
 Additionally, they have been awarded the appropriate Montessori credentials for the age groups in which they teach.
 TMS serves 150 students in Toddler (18 months) through sixth grade in a diverse and international community.
 The Montessori School is accredited by the Pennsylvania Association of Independent Schools (PAIS) and the American Montessori Society (AMS).